spaceandtimelabs/blitzar/README.md

 The Blitzar implementation allows for computation of multiple, potentially different length, MSMs simultaneously.
 Additionally, either built-in, precomputed, generators $g_n$ can be used, or they can be provided as needed.

 Currently, Blitzar supports Curve25519 as the group.
-We will be expanding the curves that we support.
+We're always working to expand the curves that we support, so check back for updates.

 #### Inner Product Argument